slissner/elm-openapi-workshop/step-2.md

 The magnitude of concepts may be confusing in the beginning.
 Some remarks on the history of swagger/openAPI:

-* First rule of thumb: "Swagger is older than OpenAPI"
+* First rule of thumb: _"Swagger is older than OpenAPI"_
-* In 2015 since SmartBear Software donated the "Swagger Specification" to the OpenAPI Initiative – and renamed it from to "OpenAPI specification".
+* In 2015 SmartBear Software – the creator of swagger – donated the "Swagger Specification" to the OpenAPI Initiative – and renamed it from to "OpenAPI specification".
 * Second rule of thumb:
   * **OpenAPI** = Specification
   * **Swagger** = Tools for implementing the specification